akless/ccm/README.md

 A bookmarklet is a browser bookmark enriched by JavaScript.
 Our _ccm_ market place provides a bookmarklet for each published component.
 Every web user can use such a bookmarklet on any web page to add a new draggable and resizable web page area with the embedded component in it.

 ## On-demand and Cross-domain Embedding of a _ccm_ Component
 A _ccm_ component is embeddable on-demand and cross-domain inside any web-based content.
 On-demand means that a component is not only embeddable when a website is loading, it can also be included later.
 Cross-domain means that components must not be located on the same server where the actual website comes from, but it can be located on any other web server.
-With both aspects, any web user is able to embed a component in any currently viewed web page (see 2.2.6.3).
+With both aspects, any web user is able to embed a component in any currently viewed web page.
 The embedding of a _ccm_ component works without iFrame.

 ## _ccm_ Components are Recombinable
 Like the Lego way, _ccm_ components are recombinable.
 This results in a dependency tree.
-For example the component for rendering a learning unit reuses the components for quiz and video and the video component reuses components for commentary and rating (see Figure 1).
+For example the component for rendering a learning unit reuses the components for quiz and video and the video component reuses components for commentary and rating.
 These dependencies are automatically solved recursively and asynchronously by the _ccm_ framework at runtime.
 The framework makes sure that all dependent resources are loaded in parallel and no resource is loaded twice.
 Any dependent resource and data can be loaded cross-domain.

 ## _ccm_ is Versioned and Backward Compatible
 The _ccm_ framework and all _ccm_ components are versioned and use Semantic Versioning 2.0.0 (see http://semver.org).
 The same _ccm_ component can be embedded multiple times in the same web page and also different versions of a component without any conflicts and side effects.
 That is because each component and version has its own namespace inside a web page.
 It is also possible to use different versions of the _ccm_ framework in the same web page.
 This ensures backward compatibility.